 Administrator, Osteopathic Integration

-This 3-day CME/GME course is designed to provide graduating medical students and new DO and MD residents entering into osteopathic-recognized programs with the knowledge to better integrate OMM/OPP into their training and improve skills in precepting and evaluating students in applying osteopathic skills.
-DO and MD medical education faculty and preceptors are also encouraged to attend.
+This CME/GME course is designed to provide graduating medical students and new DO and MD residents entering into osteopathic-recognized programs and their DO and MD medical education faculty and preceptors, with the knowledge to better integrate OMM/OPP into their training and improve skills in precepting and evaluating students in applying osteopathic skills.

 - Through a variety of presentations and demonstrations by HCOM OMM faculty and guest presenters, participants will learn, practice and strengthen their OMM skills and improve their understanding of osteopathic principles and practices (OPP).